Updated: Dec. 8, 2024

 Healthy food, supplements and lifestyle changes can benefit anyone, and I’ve seen the results patients have by following a few simple steps.
 But remember, it’s important to first rule out any serious medical conditions.
 Don’t put off a trip to your medical practitioner if your symptoms are lingering, getting worse, or you are noticing new symptoms.
 I recommend you work with your healthcare professional to get appropriate testing and talk about how you can support your thyroid in a way that works for you!

 Because so many of your body systems and functions rely on a properly functioning thyroid gland and good balance of your thyroid hormones, the more information you have, the better.
-I”m here to help you every step of the way as you travel the path to good health and great balance – in your thyroid and in your life!
+Tonya learned more about thyroid health, followed my advice for testing, and was able to make some changes that helped her symptoms resolve before she reached a cricital imbalance.
+I can help you do the same!